gudbrandtandberg/ChessVision/readme.md

 # Chess Vision - a computer vision chess project

-This repository contains code and resources for extracting chess positions from images using computer vision algorithms.
+This repository contains code and resources for extracting chess positions from images using computer vision.
-The project is built partly on another chess ocr program that can be found here: https://github.com/npcardoso/chessocr

 ## Example